Quick overview

 How the insolvency procedure works step by step

-The whole procedure has several stages:
+The entire procedure has several stages:

 - Bankruptcy decision – the court finds that you are bankrupt.